Do you want to learn how to cut successfully? Do you want to lose fat and keep your muscle?

 While you should base your nutritional strategy on nutritious, whole foods, there are a few supplements that can help train harder, keep muscle, and lose fat.
 You don’t need any supplements to get lean and ripped, but there is evidence that some can be of benefit.

 Probably the number one supplement for anyone who wants to build muscle and perform better.
 Numerous studies support the use of creatine to enhance performance, increase strength, and gain muscle mass.
 These effects could be of particular value during a period of energy restriction, a natural catabolic condition.

 You might regard creatine with a certain amount of skepticism since it does increase your body weight a bit.
-However, that body weight is not fat, and you are not trying to lose bodyweight for the sake of losing bodyweight here.
+However, that body weight is not fat, and you are not trying to lose body weight for the sake of losing body weight here.
 You want to lose fat, not quality fat-free mass.
-The number on the scale is largely irrelevant unless you are trying to make weight for some competition.
+The number on the scale is largely irrelevant unless you are trying to make a weight class for some competition.

 The weight you gain from creatine comes from water retention.
-You don’t need to worry about looking bloated since most of the water weight you gain from using creatine is stored inside your muscles, not under your skin.
+You don’t need to worry about looking bloated since almost all the water weight you gain from using creatine is stored inside your muscles, not under your skin.
 Hydrated muscles are high-performing, better-looking muscles.

 A common way to take creatine is 5 grams 4 times daily for a week.
 This is called the loading phase and quickly fills your muscles with creatine.
 After that, you switch to a maintenance phase, taking 5 grams of creatine a day.
 You likely don’t need the loading phase, but it will take longer before your muscles are saturated with creatine if you skip it.

 You will find many different types of creatine when you browse a supplement store, but creatine monohydrate is the original and best variant.
 It is the most researched, the cheapest, and no other form has outclassed it in any studies.